 Transcripts are kept indefinitely; all other records (including health records) are kept for 5 years following graduation or the student's last date of attendance.
 During enrollment, there is no charge to obtain a nursing transcript; however, following graduation, the cost to obtain a transcript is \$3.00 and must be accompanied by a signed and dated release from the graduate.
 Transcripts will not be released until all debts owed to the school are satisfied.
+Former students who have unpaid delinquent balances are not eligible to receive academic transcripts until their balances, including all fees, if applicable, are paid in full.
 This policy is intended to conform with all state and federal laws dealing with access to information held by the school for both present and former students.